ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 - [Logistic Regression](#logistic-regression)
 - [Summary](#summary)

-*Note: It is advised to follow along with the iPython Notebook while going through the entire article*

 ### PyTorch Introduction

 PyTorch is a Python based scientific computing package targeted at two sets of audiences: